jwdlb/Adaptive_FPGA/docs/gpu_model.md

 `+1`, and produces a gradient contribution.
 The batch mean gradient and the configured Q16.16 L2 penalty are then applied to all eight weights.

-After a full batch, the GPU retains its updated model state, chooses basic BUY/SELL thresholds from profitable batch scores, and returns a complete `ModelUpdate` through the mailbox.
+After a full batch, the GPU retains its updated eight weights and returns a complete `ModelUpdate` through the mailbox.
+The current kernels preserve the active BUY/SELL thresholds; if an invalid threshold ordering reaches the kernel, it repairs the pair to +0.25/-0.25.
+Threshold optimisation is not yet part of training.

 ## Batch diagram